overtone/shadertone/README.md

 to adjust your Clojure code.
 Shadertone will watch for edits to your active shader and load them when you save the file.
 7. Have fun!

+### Option 2: download from clojars

+1. In your project.clj,
+    1.1. add `[shadertone "0.1.0"]` to your dependencies.
+    1.2. add lwjgl handling.
+This is a bit involved since it requires native libs.
+        1.1.1. add this to your dependencies
+            ```
+            [org.lwjgl.lwjgl/lwjgl "2.8.5"]
+            [org.lwjgl.lwjgl/lwjgl_util "2.8.5"]
+            [org.lwjgl.lwjgl/lwjgl-platform "2.8.5"
+             :classifier    ~(lwjgl-classifier)
+             :native-prefix ""]
+            ```
+        1.1.1. add code like this to compute the `:classifier`
+            ```
+            (require 'leiningen.core.eval)

+            (def LWJGL-CLASSIFIER
+              "Per os native code classifier"
+              {:macosx  "natives-osx"
+               :linux   "natives-linux"
+               :windows "natives-windows"})

+            (defn lwjgl-classifier
+              "Return the os-dependent lwjgl native-code classifier"
+              []
+              (let [os (leiningen.core.eval/get-os)]
+                (get LWJGL-CLASSIFIER os)))
+            ```
+2. Add something like `(:require [shadertone.tone :as t])` or `(:require [shadertone.shader :as s])` to your namespace.
+3. Have fun!

+Since this could be a bit confusing, take a look at https://github.com/rogerallen/sot as a simple example of using shadertone via Leiningen.

+### yourcode.clj template

 Here is a simple template for yourcode.clj